Honzabocek91/Project_ELK-Stack-server/README.md

 What does Metricbeat record?

 The configuration details of each machine may be found below.
-Note: Use the Markdown Table Generator to add/remove values from the table .
+Note: Use the Markdown Table Generator to add/remove values from the table.

 Name Function IP